 Non-probate: Assets that automatically transfer to a person's heirs or legatees when they die.
 These assets are either jointly owned (with right of survivorship) with another person (think of a car, home or bank account that a married couple owns together) or have beneficiary designations.

-Below is an example of our Probate Asset Analysis:
+Below is an example of our Probate Asset Analysis Diagram:

 Step 2: Learn the Differences Between Trusts and Wills

-After going over your Probate Asset analysis, I walk you through the differences between a Trust and a Will.
+After going over your Probate Asset Analysis Diagram, I will walk you through the differences between a Trust and a Will.
 During this step, I have a checklist that I use - this yes/no checklist touches on different situations that might make you consider a Trust over a Will.

 Step 3: Steps Needed to Get Your Estate Plan Done/Updated

-After outlining the differences between a Trust and a Will, I go over the processes for both plans.
-Typically, a "simple" Estate Plan, consisting of a Will, Power of Attorney Documents and a TODI if needed (CLICK HERE to learn more about TODIs), can be executed in just two meetings: 1) your RLPS and 2) a Signing Ceremony.
+After outlining the differences between a Trust and a Will, I'll then go over the processes for both plans.
+Typically, a "simple" Estate Plan, consisting of a Will, Power of Attorney Documents, and a TODI if needed (Click Here to learn more about TODIs), can be executed in just two meetings: 1) an RLPS and 2) a Signing Ceremony.
 Because Trusts are more complex than a Will, they require an extra planning meeting, or what we call, a "Trust Design Meeting".
-A Trust Estate Plan usually consists of three meetings: 1) RLPS; 2) Trust Design Meeting; and 3) Signing Ceremony.
+A Trust-Based Estate Plan usually consists of three meetings: 1) an RLPS, 2) a Trust Design Meeting, and 3) a Signing Ceremony.

 Step 4: Discuss Your Estate Plan Options

-By the time we have reached Step Four, I have explained the Probate Asset Analysis, you understand how your assets are organized, you know the differences between a Will and a Trust and the process for each.
-We now discuss your Estate Plan options, how each one will fit in with your estate, and the costs of each option.
+By the time we have reached Step Four, I'll have explained the Probate Asset Analysis, you'll understand how your assets are organized, know the differences between a Will and a Trust, and understand the process for each.
+We then will discuss your Estate Plan options, how each one fits in with your estate, and the costs of each option.

 Step 5: Review Your Estate Planning Questionnaire

-After you have decided what type of Estate Plan is best for you, I then go over your Estate Planning Questionnaire.
+After you have decided what type of Estate Plan is best for you, I will then review your Estate Planning Questionnaire with you.
 This lets us know who you want named as your Power of Attorneys, Executors, and Guardian of your Children (if applicable).
-We also discuss any specific bequests or charitable donations you want to include in your documents.
+We will also discuss any specific bequests or charitable donations you want to include in your documents.